Mission and History

 In 2006, WIDA moved to its current home at the University of Wisconsin–Madison, specifically within the Wisconsin Center for Education Research.
 At UW-Madison, WIDA has been able to expand and improve its comprehensive system of assessments and instructional support for educators and practitioners of multilingual learners.

 Today, ACCESS for ELLs includes an online test.
-The ACCESS suite of offerings also includes Kindergarten ACCESS and Alternate ACCESS for students with significant cognitive disabilities.
+The ACCESS suite of offerings also includes Kindergarten ACCESS and WIDA Alternate ACCESS for students with significant cognitive disabilities.
 Additional assessments offered include WIDA Screener and WIDA MODEL.

+The WIDA Consortium has grown from three states to 41 member states, territories and federal agencies.
 WIDA has also expanded to support Spanish language learners in grades K-12 with WIDA Español.